-CICAD notes with concern that Antigua and Barbuda does not implement ongoing competency-based training in the areas of prevention, treatment, or rehabilitation.
-CICAD observes that the country does not participate in prevention, treatment, or rehabilitation training programs offered by specialized international organizations.
-On the other hand, CICAD notes that Antigua and Barbuda certifies personnel working in the areas of prevention, treatment, and rehabilitation at the intermediate level of certification but does not certify personnel in the area of social integration.
-In addition, CICAD notes that Antigua and Barbuda has not conducted situational assessments to identify training needs for personnel working in prevention, early intervention, care, treatment, rehabilitation, recovery, or social integration programs, nor has Antigua and Barbuda developed specialized programs in response to training needs identified by a situational assessments.
+CICAD notes that Bolivia does not implement ongoing competency-based training in the areas of prevention, treatment, or rehabilitation.
+However, the country does participate in a treatment and rehabilitation training program offered by a specialized international organization, but not for the area of prevention.
+This program takes the gender perspective into account.
+CICAD further notes with concern that Bolivia does not certify personnel working in prevention, treatment, rehabilitation, or social integration services.
+In addition, CICAD notes that the country has not conducted situational assessments to identify the training needs of personnel working in prevention, early intervention, care, treatment, rehabilitation, recovery, or social integration programs, nor has it developed specialized programs in response to training needs.